-III.
-Instructions for Submitting List Of Participants
+I. Instructions for Submitting List of Participants

-Schools are required to complete the Girls Badminton List of Participants online.

-Log on to www.ihsa.org and click on the Schools Center link.
+- Schools are required to complete the Girls Badminton List of Participants online. - Log on to www.ihsa.org and click on the Schools Center link.
 The coach needs to enter their ID number and password.
 On the next page, go to the "Sports and Activity Tracker" area, find the row that lists the correct tournament, and click on "List of Participants" link under the "Required Data Forms" heading.
-Please follow the instructions shown on the screen as you fill in the necessary information.

-Note: Schools shall only list 2 singles girls and 2 doubles teams on their LOP.
-All remaining players will be listed on the team roster.
+Please follow the instructions shown on the screen as you fill in the necessary information. - Note: Schools shall only list 2 singles girls and 2 doubles teams on their LOP.
+All remaining players will be listed on the team roster. - The deadline for submitting the List of Participants for Girls Badminton is April 29, 2024, by 10:00 a.m. - A) List all eligible coaches that are in compliance with IHSA By-Law 2.070. - B) List all rostered participants and year in school. - After completing the "List of Participants" online, print out a copy of the completed entry form, for your files. - (If you experience any problems, please call the IHSA Office at 309-663-6377 and ask for Brock Hopp) - The List of Participants includes competitor information and listing of all eligible coaches will be available for Sectional Managers to receive online through the Schools Center by April 29, 2024.

-The deadline for submitting the List of Participants for Girls Badminton is May 1, 2023, by 10:00 a.m.
+II.
+List of Participants Deadline: April 29, 2024, by 10:00 a.m.

-- A. List all eligible coaches that are in compliance with IHSA By-Law 2.070. - B. List all rostered participants and year in school.

-After completing the "List of Participants" online, print out a copy of the completed entry form, for your files.

-(If you experience any problems, please call the IHSA Office at 309-663-6377 and ask for Debbie Coffman.)

-The List of Participants includes competitor information and listing of all eligible coaches will be available for Sectional Managers to receive online through the Schools Center by May 1, 2023.

-LIST OF PARTICIPANTS DEADLINE: May 1, 2023, by 10:00 a.m.